 Session metrics are useful for understanding your users’ engagement with your app.
-Being able to view and understand these metrics is very useful.
 In terms of Swrve KPIs, there are three related metrics that you can examine:

 - Session Count